DevExpress-Examples/wpf-data-grid-use-gridcontrollocalizer-class-to-localize-grid/Readme.md

 <!-- default badges end -->
 # WPF Data Grid - Use the GridControlLocalizer Class to Localize the Grid

-This example demonstrates how to localize the [GridControl](http://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
+This sample demonstrates how you can localize the DevExpress WPF [GridControl](http://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.GridControl).
 In this example, the following strings are replaced:

 * Customize... -> Customize Totals
 * Totals for 'Column Name' -> Totals Editor